John Gallup: King Philip's War

 With the outbreak of King Philip's War in 1675, Gallup again went to war.
 When New London County raised seventy men under Captain John Mason of Norwich, Connecticut, Gallup joined with him to lead their Mohegan allies.
 These troops moved eastward and soon joined with those of the other colonies.
 Gallup and his unit of Mohegan warriors were dispatched to join the other colonial units attacking the swamp fort of the enemy Narragansett tribe on December 19, 1675 in present-day South Kingstown, Rhode Island.

 Death

-While leading a successful charge on the Narragansett fort, Gallup was killed by a musket ball shot to the head.
+While leading a charge on the Narragansett fort, Gallup was killed by a musket ball shot to the head.
 A complete victory was had by the colonists, but with great loss of life on both sides.
-Captain Gallup was a brave and valuable officer and was loved and respected by his men.

 Gallup is buried at Smith's Castle in North Kingstown, Rhode Island, not far from where he died.
 The County Court divided Gallup's estate between his widow, 100 pounds; his oldest son John, 137 pounds; and his five daughters, 70 pounds each.
 Mrs. Hannah Gallup had also received large grant of land from the General Court in consideration of her loss."

 In World War II, the Liberty ship SS John Gallup (Hull #951) was launched on March 3, 1943 and scrapped in 1963.
 This is a different ship than the USS Gallup. named after Gallup, NM (which was named after David L. Gallup, another descendant of the Gallup family.